SeisComP/common/plugins/locator/stdloc/descriptions/global_stdloc.rst

 Travel Time Table
 =================

-StdLoc works with any Travel Time Table type provided in SeisComP, however only `homogeneous` takes into consideration station elevation and negative source depth, which are important for very local seismicity.
+StdLoc can be configured with any Travel Time Table type available in SeisComP, however only the `homogeneous` type is able to take into consideration station elevation, negative source depth and sources happening above stations.
+For this reason `homogeneous` should be the preferred choice when working on very local seismicity and especially with borehole sensors.